pokemoncentral/wiki-util/pokemoves-autogen/README.md

 - update `lua-scripts/csv2pokemoves.lua`:
   - update `breedgames`
   - if a new gen, add an empty table in `datagen`
-  - update `baseNoBreed` (and possibly `breedNoBase`, but that's just to suppress a warning) as needed

 ## Update get-learnlist
 It _should_ be enough to add the `learnlist-gen/print-learnlist<gen>.lua`.